 But, that being said, if you like a challenge, then you will love this.

-The highest point on the island, the Concepcion volcano is 1,610 meters (5,282 feet) and not for the faint hearted, or unfit.
+The highest point on the island; Volcan Concepcion is 1,610 meters (5,282 feet) and not for the faint hearted, or unfit.

 You start in coffee fields and then hike your way up...like most hikes it starts off quite pleasant, then you hit the steep parts and all hell breaks loose and you want to cry (or is that just me?!)

 It’s a tough hike but the view is worth it.
-It’s about 10 hours round-trip and it should cost you around $30.
+It’s about 10 hours round-trip and it should cost you around $30 per person.

 Don’t go with someone “super cheap” because it will probably be a scam.

 If you're unsure, then take a look at this guided Concepcion volcano hike which includes hotel pick-up and a professional guide!